Melbourne is jam-packed with fun things to do

 For something different, Queen Victoria Markets run foodie tours through the market – make sure you book this tour for a fun morning of history and tastings.

 On weekends, pick up some bargains.
-The place to find locally handmade items from emerging Australian designers is at the Rose St. Artists’ Market in Fitzroy, just a quick tram ride from the city centre.
+Locally handmade items from emerging Australian designers can be found at the Rose St. Artists’ Market in Fitzroy, just a quick tram ride from the city centre.

 Coming Soon: Our Tour with Queen Victoria Market Tours